TumisangF/TumisangF/README.md

 <!--- 📫 How to reach me: ...-->
 <!--- 😄 Pronouns: ...
 <!--- ⚡ Fun fact: ...-->
-Recently, I've been building websites using HTML/CSS and Javascript. 🌱 I’m currently learning Ruby to expand my skills.
+Recently, I've been build websites using HTML/CSS and Javascript, built games using Ruby. 🌱 I’m currently learning Ruby on Rails to expand my skills.
-My current goal is to become proficient enough with these languages to create a full-stack app with React and Rails.
 <br>

 Have a look at my work and feel free to reach out for collaboration or work.